John Fawcett

 Senior Systems Engineer - Engineering Manager

 I've worn many hats while at Cloudflare.
-From building frontend for Cloudflare Workers to being an EM for Marketing Engineering to architecting and implementing Workers CI.
+From building developer tooling for Cloudflare Workers (Cloudflare's serverless developer platform) to being an EM for Marketing Engineering to architecting and implementing Workers CI, a CI/CD pipeline built for developers shipping to the edge.
 I've learned a lot about how engineering organizations work at scale (culturally and technically).

 IC Responsibilities